TRIAEIOU/markdown-input/README.md

 - "Window input mode" can be configured under `Window input`.
 - HTML ↔ Markdown conversion configurable under `Converter`.
 See [mdastToMarkdown](https://github.com/syntax-tree/mdast-util-to-markdown#tomarkdowntree-options) for `Markdown format` options.
 - Editor configurable under `CodeMirror`.
 See [CodeMirror documentation](https://codemirror.net/docs/) how to configure.
+- Default Anki behaviour is to use the entire sort field text in the Browser table, `Browser sort field` option (default `true`) instead uses content of first level 1 heading (if existing).
 - Note that Anki shortcuts grab key sequences before they reach the CodeMirror editor, use [Customize Keyboard Shortcut](https://ankiweb.net/shared/info/24411424) or other addon to change the Anki shortcuts as needed.
 At the time of writing [Customize Keyboard Shortcut](https://ankiweb.net/shared/info/24411424) hooks into the Qt/Python for the cloze shortcuts.
 This means they never reach CodeMirror so unmap (`<nop`>) them in [Customize Keyboard Shortcut](https://ankiweb.net/shared/info/24411424) (the new Anki editor grabs the shortcuts on the JavaScript side).
 - To customize the look of the finished HTML apply custom [CSS](https://www.w3schools.com/Css/) styling (for instance of `<h1/2/3/etc>`, `<table>` `<ul/ol>` etc.) to the note template.
 - To customize the look and feel of the editor, make a copy of `cm.css` (styling of CodeMirror and syntax highlighting) into a `user_files` subdirectory in the addon directory and modify that file (it will be given precedence and not be overwritten on addon update).